 At the risk of making a bold claim, we like to think Dallas and boredom are mutually exclusive.
 In a place as big as the “Big D,” there are so many unique neighborhoods to discover, new restaurants to try, museums to wander through and adventures to unfold that you can stay occupied for quite some time.
 Years, even.

-Nearby, visitors will find the Dallas World Aquarium, the Sixth Floor Museum and the Old Red Museum of Dallas County History & Culture, and a bit farther away, Fair Park, home to the State Fair of Texas each fall.
+Nearby, visitors will find The Dallas World Aquarium, The Sixth Floor Museum and, a bit farther away, Fair Park, home to the State Fair of Texas each fall.
 If you’re in town for the fair, stop and grab a Fletcher’s Corny Dog.
 Your taste buds will be amazed at how something so simple could be so perfect.

 No matter what type of vacation you’re looking for – hip nightlife, quiet exploration or action-packed adventure – Dallas has something for you.
 And whatever it is you get up to, we’re certain this city will leave your boredom in the dust.